Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Consumed With Guilt. Please enjoy.

 “If it’s not too much trouble, I would like to order a hamburger and a side of those delicious steak fries.”

-My meal was cooked rather quickly.
-The cook had placed my order next to the window sill.
+My meal was prepared rather quickly and I saw the cook place my order on the window sill that led to the kitchen.
 With a large smile on my face, I began waiting for the young lady to serve the food.
 A minute passed.
 Then five.
 Then ten.
-Soon, fifteen minutes had passed and my food remained sitting on the window sill.
-All my attempts to notify Penelope that my food was ready fell on deaf ears.
-She was too engrossed with her phone call to take notice of me.
+Soon, fifteen minutes had passed and my food remained sitting there now doubtlessly almost cold.
+My many attempts to notify Penelope that my food was ready were ignored as she seemed too engrossed with her phone call to give me any heed.
 My lunch hour was dwindling so I decided to take the initiative and pick the food up myself.

 “What the hell are you doing?”
 Penelope screamed as I walked towards the window.